 Forum and Capitolium

-In Roman times, the forum was the principle area to govern the town or city.
+In Roman times, the forum was the principal area to govern the town or city.
 In Ostia, the structures partly remain and you can feel the importance of the Forum in Ostia.

 You can see the Capitolium, the temple for the main 3 Roman gods (Jupiter, Juno and Minerva) and her surrounding pillars.
 Opposite you can find a smaller temple, erected for Rome and Augustus.